Beyoncé: Songwriting and themes

 Beyoncé has a collaborative and experimental songwriting process, often merging different song parts to create new structures.
 Early in her career with Destiny's Child, her lyrics often focused on themes of female empowerment, as seen in songs like "Independent Women" and "Survivor".
 When her relationship with Jay-Z began, her songwriting style shifted to include more romantic and relationship-focused content with songs such as "Cater 2 U".
 Dangerously in Love explored sexual and romantic themes, with the follow-up B'Day delving into Black women's personal and spiritual discontent, fulfillment, self-worth, and agency.
 I Am...
-Sasha Fierce examined themes of love, heartbreak, and the tension between Beyoncé's self and her stage alter ego; more personal themes characterized 4 and Beyonce, which delved into marriage, monogamy, and intimacy.
+Sasha Fierce examined themes of love, heartbreak, and the tension between Beyoncé's self and her stage alter ego; more personal themes characterized 4 and Beyoncé, which delved into marriage, monogamy, and intimacy.

 Around the mid-2010s, Beyoncé began exploring historical and political themes.
 Storytelling and poetry inspired Lemonade, an album that discusses Black womanhood, reconciliation, and heartbreak—particularly in light of Jay-Z's alleged infidelity.
 Scholar Emily J. Lordi described the album as a "cinematic and sonic Afrodiasporic journey from betrayal to redemption".
 Renaissance and Cowboy Carter were conceived to highlight the historically overlooked and marginalized contributions of Black pioneers to American musical and cultural history.
 The former pays tribute to the influence of Black queer artists in shaping dance music, while the latter centers on the role of Black people in the development of country music.

 Critics and music artists have analyzed Beyoncé's distinctive style of songwriting.
 Caroline Polachek, who worked on "No Angel", praised her ability to make connections between ideas, and called her a "genius" writer and producer.
 While writing with Beyoncé, record producer Sean Garrett described her as "very particular about her brand", stating that she rejects anything that feels off-brand.
 Dubbed a "meticulous curator" by The New Yorker, Beyoncé has been studied by some academics as a musical archivist, while others have likened her storytelling to that of a modern-day griot.
+Billboard named her the fifth-top songwriter of the 21st century based on Hot 100 chart success.
 She has received co-writing credits on most of her songs.
 Beyoncé often faces scrutiny over the number of writing credits she receives, with some questioning the extent of her contributions.